 - Luxury: Zephyros Beach Boutique Hotel

 Check out our Stalis (Stalida) Crete guide for a full list of budget, mid-range or luxury beachfront hotels to stay at.
-Or click on the map below to compare hotel prices yourself:
+Otherwise, click on the map below to compare hotel prices or check out Stalis hotel reviews on TripAdvisor before deciding.

 Sundowners and Dinner in Stalis